Simon Elias Bibri

 Sustainable business model innovation

-Bibri is the author of three recent books: two in the field of pervasive computing and one in the field of smart sustainable cities of the future.
+Bibri is the author of three recent books: two in the field of ubiquitous computing and one in the field of smart sustainable urban development.
 Also, he has occasionally been working on his fourth book in parallel with his doctoral studies.
 The titles of these books are as follows:

 1. The Human Face of Ambient Intelligence: Cognitive, Emotional, Affective, Behavioral and Conversational Aspects (525 pages), Springer, 07/2015.